U-BDS/GbmPdxSTR/GbmPdxSTR/www/homepage.md

 ### Reference set

-The reference set of GBM PDX tumors include the following:
+The default reference set of GBM PDX tumors include the following:

 <!-- Tip: use VS code CSV to Markdown Table converter for quick conversion -->
 <!-- file STR_GBM_PDX_Standards_metadata_overview.csv used as input -->